SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 .. figure:: _static/vranic_particle_merging.png
   :width: 100%

-  Basic description of the Vranic merging method in 2D geometry.
+  Basic description of M. Vranic merging method in 2D geometry.
 In 3D, the idea is strictly the same.

 This method has several advantages.
 It is relatively easy to understand and to implement.
-It has a relatively low computational costs and is efficient without impacting significantly the physical resuls.
+It has a relatively low computational costs and is efficient without impacting significantly the physical results.

 .. warning::

-  This suppose that the parameters are adequatly tuned.
+  This suppose that the parameters are adequately tuned.
   Otherwise, the macro-particle merging can affect the final simulation results.

 1.1 Momentum cell decomposition